 There are more Vampire types, including named Higher Vampires that are all part of the Blood and Wine expansion pack.
 Its whole storyline revolves around Regis, a friend of Geralt who was believed to be dead but returns as a vampire.

-Below are all of the types of Vampires you face in The Witcher 3, including its Blood and Wine expansion, and how to kill them.
+Below are all of the types of Vampires in The Witcher 3, including its Blood and Wine expansion, and how to kill them.

 How to kill Vampires

 There are around a dozen different types of Vampires in The Witcher 3 but one thing is highly effective against any Vampire regardless of its type.

 Applying some Vampire Oil on your silver sword will allow Geralt to do bonus damage to them.
 Make sure to always have plenty of Vampire Oils in your inventory, especially if you are playing the Blood and Wine expansion pack.

 |Vampire Oil||+10% attack power against Vampires||2x Dog Tallow, 4x Ducal Water|